"""Three-dimensional mobjects."""

 from manim.mobject.opengl.opengl_mobject import OpenGLMobject

-from manim.mobject.types.vectorized_mobject import VGroup, VMobject
+from manim.mobject.types.vectorized_mobject import VectorizedPoint, VGroup, VMobject

 from manim.utils.space_ops import normalize, perpendicular_bisector, z_to_vector